HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/VideoVista/README.md

 We introduce **VideoVista**, a video benchmark that integrates challenges across diverse content categories, durations, and abilities.
 Specifically, VideoVista comprises **25,000** questions derived from **3,400** videos spanning **14** categories (e.g., Howto, Film, and Entertainment) with durations ranging from a few seconds to over 10 minutes.
 Besides, it encompasses **19** types of understanding tasks (e.g., anomaly detection, interaction understanding) and **8** reasoning tasks (e.g., logical reasoning, causal reasoning).

+We develop an automatic video annotation framework that efficiently creates large-scale training and evaluates VideoQA datasets.
+We will release it soon.

 [//]: # ()
 [//]: # (<figure style="margin: 0; text-align: center;">)